centrifugal/centrifuge/README.md

 go get -u github.com/centrifugal/centrifuge
 ```

-But recommended way is using tools like `dep` or `vgo` to add this library as dependency to your project.
+But recommended way is using tools like `dep` or `go mod` to add this library as dependency to your project.

 ### Quick example